-MineARC Systems America has recently completed delivery of a refuge chamber to Caterpillar Tunneling for the Evergreen Line tunnel project, an extension of Vancouver’s SkyTrain system being built for the South Coast British Columbia Transportation Authority (TransLink).
-When completed in 2016, the Evergreen Line will connect downtown Vancouver to nearby Coquitlam, via a 2km (1.25 mile) tunnel beneath Burnaby Mountain, becoming part of the longest rapid transit system in Canada.
+MineARC Systems America has recently completed a refuge chamber to Caterpillar Tunneling for the Evergreen Line tunnel project, an extension of Vancouver’s SkyTrain system being built for the South Coast British Columbia Transportation Authority (TransLink).
+When completed in 2016, the Evergreen Line will connect downtown Vancouver to nearby Coquitlam via a 2km (1.25 mile) tunnel beneath Burnaby Mountain, becoming part of Canada’s longest rapid transit system.